- ✓ Book Online Now

 Search the best hotels in Leeds

 Since 2000 Leeds has won a number of travel accolades.
-It was the "UK's favourite city" in 2004, and the "Best English city to visit outside London" and "Visitor city of the year" in 2005.
-And whether or not you credit these sorts of reader polls, this city has a lot of buzz around it.
-Leeds has been at the forefront of the post-industrialising rebirth.
+It was the "UK's favourite city" in 2004, and the "Best English city to visit outside London" as well as "Visitor city of the year" in 2005.
+Whether you credit these sorts of reader polls or not, this city has a lot of buzz around it.
+Leeds has been at the forefront of the post-industrialisation rebirth.
 It's replaced its industrial backbone with a new reputation for culture, nightlife and retail.
 Many of the best places to stay in Leeds reflect this shift, with plenty of boutique establishments popping up all over the place!

-Leeds' grand Victorian architecture has been polished up, and the centre around its pretty covered arcades pedestrianised, and filled with boutiques, cafes and restaurants.
+Leeds' grand Victorian architecture has been polished up, the centre around its pretty covered arcades pedestrianised and filled with boutiques, cafes and restaurants.
 So one of the nicest things to do is just wander around.

 If you're enticed by the fact that Leeds is the only UK city outside of London to have its own opera and ballet company, you might also be impressed by what's coming out of the West Yorkshire Playhouse.

 - Leeds Art Gallery is a big hitter when it comes to national galleries and showcasing British art.
 It's packed with plenty of heavyweight works by Turner, Constable, Wyndham Lewis and Stanley Spencer, for example, but also presents works by more modern artists - it's got a recent acquisition by Antony Gormley for example.
 If you want to see work by local-boy Henry Moore, head to the Yorkshire Sculpture Park.

 - To really appreciate modern Leeds, you need to know where it comes from, and you can find some of that out at the Leeds Industrial Museum.
 One of the best things about this museum is that it occupies a building which used to be one of the world's largest textile mills.